Third Sunday of the Year / after the Epiphany

 Normally baptisms take place in the parish where a family is resident.
 If you do not live within the territorial boundaries of the Oratory parish but have a good reason for wanting to have your child baptised here then please explain that to the priest on duty.
 In such cases your own parish priest will need to give permission for the baptism to take place at the Oratory.

 The choice of godparents (sponsors), who are to help the baptised to live a good Christian life and faithfully to fulfil the duties inherent in baptism, is an important one.
-One godparent, male or female, is sufficient; but there may be no more than two godparents, one of each sex.
+“There is to be only one male sponsor or one female sponsor or one of each” (Code of Canon Law, can.
+873).
 A godparent must be a Catholic of not less than sixteen years of age, who has been confirmed and who lives a life of faith that befits the role to be undertaken.
 A baptised person who belongs to a non-Catholic ecclesial community may be admitted in company with a Catholic sponsor as a Christian witness.
 See also here.

 FROM THE DIOCESE

-Diocesan Pilgrimage to Lourdes: Helpers are needed for the annual pilgrimage to Lourdes from Sunday 24th July to Saturday 30th July 2017.
-If you are between 16 and 18, you can serve as a “Red Cap”, helping people in wheelchairs and taking part in the processions and many other tasks.
-Contact Katrina Lavery at firstname.lastname@example.org if you would like to learn more.
-If you are over 18, your help would be very much appreciated as a helper in the Accueil St Frai, where sick pilgrims in most need of support and medical care stay.
-The role of a St Frai helper is to support the nurses and provide the sort of care for which you don’t need a medical qualification.
-If you’re interested in helping in the St Frai, email chief helper Nick Leonard and team at email@example.com.
+Diocesan Pilgrimage to Lourdes: Helpers are needed for the annual pilgrimage to Lourdes from Saturday 21st July to Friday 27th July 2018.
+If you are over 18, your help would be very much appreciated in the Accueil St Frai, where sick pilgrims in most need of support and medical care stay.
+The role of a St Frai helper is to support the nurses and provide the sort of care for which you do not need a medical qualification.
+Working in the St Frai is a moving and rewarding experience.
+If you are interested, please email chief helper Nick Leonard and team at firstname.lastname@example.org.

 For diocesan job vacancies visit the website http://rcdow.org.uk/diocese/jobs/ where you can view all current vacancies.
 New jobs are regularly added to the site as they arise.